In this article I review 20 of the top protein bars without artificial sweeteners currently on the market.

 Notes

-I must confess: this bar doesn’t qualify to be here.
+I must confess: this bar doesn’t qualify to be here, because it has sucralose in it.

-I put it in to use it as an example of how processed a protein bar can be.
+I snuck it in here just to make an example out of it to show you how processed a protein bar can be.

-I think there’s a reason the font size on their ingredients & Nutrition Facts panel is so small — they don’t want us to try & read what’s in this thing.
+I think there’s a reason the font size on their ingredients & Nutrition Facts panel is so small — my guess is they don’t want us to try & read what’s in this thing.

-From the looks of things it has about 50 other ingredients in it too, most of which are cooked up in a lab.
+From the looks of things it has another 40+ ingredients in it too, many of whom are cooked up in a lab.

 I wonder if it glows in the dark…